houtan-ghaffari/PAPIE/README.md

 * scikit-learn: 1.5.0
 * requests: 2.32.2

+It should work with other versions of these libraries too, these are just the ones I had on my system at the time.
+Any PyTorch 2 > is probably fine.

 # Citation
 Kindly consider citing the following paper if our results were helpful to your work: